cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 **Properties:**

-  * `port_range`
+  * `port_range` -
-    Port number used by this forwarding rule.
-If packets are redirected to HTTP proxy, then possible values are 80 and 8080, in case of HTTPS proxy the only accepted value is 443.
+    The port number that is used by this forwarding rule.
+If packets are redirected to the HTTP proxy, possible values are `80` and `8080`.
+In the case of an HTTPS proxy, the only valid value is `443`.

     *type:* string
     *default:* 80
-  * `additional_settings`
+  * `additional_settings` -
-    Additional setting for ssl certificate
+    Additional settings for the SSL certificate.

     *default:* {}
-  * `name`
+  * `name` -
-    Optional global forwarding rule name.
-By default it will be global forwarding rule id.
+    An optional global forwarding rule name.
+By default it is the global forwarding rule ID.

     *type:* string
     *default:*
-  * `target_proxy`
+  * `target_proxy` -
-    URL of a target proxy (http or https) that will receive traffic coming from specified IP address.
+    The URL of a target proxy (HHTP or HTTPS) that receives traffic coming from specified IP address.

     *type:* string
     *default:*
-  * `gcp_config`
+  * `gcp_config` -
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
-  * `ip_address`
+  * `ip_address` -
-    IP address associated with this forwarding rule.
-This address should be reserved earlier.
+    The IP address associated with this forwarding rule.
+This address must have been reserved earlier.

     *type:* string
     *default:*
-  * `use_external_resource`
+  * `use_external_resource` -
-    Indicate whether the resource exists and use existing (true) or if Cloudify should create new resource (false).
+    Indicates whether the resource exists and is to be used (`true`), or if Cloudify should create new resource (`false`).

     *type:* boolean
     *default:* False